Skip to content

 The full review

-Same 20% picaridin as Natrapel's spray, delivered in a single-use wipe, and the verdict is the same: recommended for maximum protection.
+Same 20% picaridin as Natrapel's spray, delivered in a single-use wipe, and the verdict holds: recommended for maximum protection.
 Definitive research stands behind picaridin, the dermal profile reads clean, and all 8 audited claims are supported.
-The label claims up to 12 hours; our model reads complete protection at roughly 6 to 8 hours on mosquitoes and 6 on ticks, a touch shorter than the spray because a wipe lays down a thinner film.
+The label claims up to 12 hours; our model reads complete protection at roughly 6 to 8 hours on mosquitoes and the same 6 to 8 on ticks, a touch shorter than the spray because a wipe lays down a thinner film.
 The format is the draw, with easy face application and no overspray, and picaridin spares plastics and synthetic gear.
 A small aquatic toxicity ding and partial formula quantification are the only deductions.

 Scorecard